Watering New Turfgrass Sod

-It is essential to begin watering new turfgrass sod within a half hour after it is laid on the soil.
+It is essential to begin watering new turfgrass sod within a half-hour after it is laid on the soil.
 Apply at least 1 in of water so that the soil beneath the turf is very wet.
-Ideally the soil is 3 to 4 in. below the surface will be moist.
+Ideally, 3 to 4 inches below the soil should be moist.

-Watering Tip #2: make absolutely certain that the water is getting to all areas of your new lawn, regardless of the type of sprinkling system you use.
-Corners and edges are easily missed by many sprinklers and are particularly vulnerable to drying out faster that the center portion of your new lawn.
+Make absolutely certain that the water is getting to all areas of your new lawn, regardless of the type of sprinkling system you use.
+Corners and edges are easily missed by many sprinklers and are particularly vulnerable to drying out faster than the center portion of your new lawn.
 Also, areas near buildings, dry out faster because of reflected heat and may require more water.

-Watering Tip #3: runoff may occur on some soils and sloped areas before the soil is adequately moist.
-To conserve water and insure adequate soak-in, turn off the water when runoff begins, wait 30 minutes to an hour and restart the watering on the same area, repeating as needed.
+Runoff may occur on some soils and sloped areas before the soil is adequately moist.
+To conserve water and ensure adequate soak-in, turn off the water when runoff begins, wait 30 minutes to an hour and restart the watering on the same area, repeating as needed.

-Watering Tip #6: if the temperature approached 100°F or if high winds are constant for more than half of the day, reduce the temperature of the turf surface by lightly sprinkling the area.
-The sprinkling, does not replace the need for longer, deeper watering, which will become even more critical to continue during adverse weather conditions.
+If the temperature approached 100°F or if high winds are constant for more than half of the day, reduce the temperature of the turf surface by lightly sprinkling the area.
+The sprinkling does not replace the need for longer, deeper watering, which will become even more critical to continue during adverse weather conditions.

 How to Water

 Proper watering techniques are a critical aspect of lawn watering, equal in importance to the issues of when to water and how much to water.
 Here are several key factors to proper technique: